Market Making via Reinforcement Learning in China Commodity Market: Market Making

 Then, it can be paraphrased with two time points $H(t_0,S_{t_0})$ and $H(\tau,S_\tau)$ in equation \ref{eq:scVfunctionTwo}.
-The trick that recursively scale down the origin problem into smaller problems is widely-used in dynamic programming.
+This trick can recursively scale down the origin problem into smaller problems and it is widely-used in dynamic programming.

 The term of $\int_{t_0}^\tau F(t,S^\pi_t,\pi_t)dt$ refers to the running rewards during the time between $t_0$ and $\tau$.
-One can find some resemblance in this equation and Bellman Equations \ref{eq:policyIter}.
+One can find some resemblance this equation and Bellman Equations \ref{eq:policyIter}.
 When $\tau\rightarrow t^+$, with Ito's lemma, we reach Hamilton-Jacobi-Bellman Equation(HJB):

-$G(S_T)$ is the terminal condition. $\mathcal{L}$ operator is an infinitesimal generator and its format differs in types of stochastic processes.
+$G(S_T)$ is the terminal condition. $\mathcal{L}$ operator is the infinitesimal generator, and its format differs in types of stochastic processes.
 Since we use a one-dimensional diffusion process and jump process in this section, we listed the infinitesimal generator $\mathcal{L}$ for them.

-For the diffusion process and counting process, the SPDE are listed in formula \ref{eq:SDE:D} and \ref{eq:SDE:C} where the $W_t$ is the standard Wiener process.
+For diffusion process and counting process, the SDE are listed in formula \ref{eq:SDE:D} and \ref{eq:SDE:C} where the $W_t$ is standard Wiener process.
 Strictly, $N_t^\pi$ is a counting process with intensity $\lambda^\pi_t$.

 The infinitesimal generator for them are listed in formula \ref{eq:LforD} and \ref{eq:LforC} respectively.